 Learn more about this card and find out how you can apply here.

-The Capital One® Spark® Cash for Business is a business credit card with a $0 intro for first year; $95 after that annual fee and a straightforward travel rewards program that earns an unlimited 2 % Cash Back on every purchase, every day.
+The Capital One® Spark® Miles for Business is a business credit card with a $95 annual fee (waived the first year) and a straightforward travel rewards program that earns an unlimited 2 miles per $1 spent on every purchase.
 Once accumulated, miles can be redeemed for airfare, hotel stays, car rentals, and other types of travel purchases.
 Whereas many brand-specific business travel cards, such as the American Express Gold Delta SkyMiles Business Card, assign variable values to their miles, Spark Miles’ miles are worth $0.01 apiece when redeemed for travel expenses.

-You get $500 Cash Back as a one-time bonus, worth $500 when redeemed for travel expenses, once you spend $4,500 on purchases within 3 months from account opening.
+You get 50,000 miles as a one-time bonus, worth $500 when redeemed for travel expenses, when you spend at least $4,500 within 3 months of opening your account.

 Earning Travel Rewards